-Breakfast Express
+Breakfast Express:

-The Anthony ISD provides breakfast in the classroom every day to its 800 plus students, ensuring an opportunity for every child to have something to eat prior to the start of instruction.
-A number of studies confirm that breakfast is important because it helps improve student alertness which leads to better learning.
+AISD provides breakfast in the classroom every day to its 800 plus students, ensuring an opportunity for every child to have something to eat prior to the start of instruction.
+Several studies confirm that breakfast is important because it helps improve student alertness which leads to better learning.